Support for businesses through Coronavirus (COVID-19).

 A regional Local Authority Forum has been created to ensure we can make support clear and accessible for the region’s businesses.

-Businesses can continue to access to existing sources of finance, more information is available on the Growth Hub.
+Businesses can continue to access existing sources of finance as well as a number of useful webinars on the Growth Hub.